Maximum alert: they announce the worst news for Montoya after losing ‘Supervivientes’

 Although his absence from the final debate of the reality show was justified by a medical recommendation, Kike Calleja has revealed new details that show the delicate emotional state of the Sevillian.
 According to the journalist, Montoya is "absolutely broken inside" and his situation is overwhelming him.
 These statements confirm that not only his physical health, but also his spirits, are at very low levels.

 Montoya is aware of all the criticism and comments that have circulated about him since his return to Spain.
-Calleja explains that this reality has "overwhelmed" him and has deeply affected his well-being.
+This reality has "overwhelmed" him and has deeply affected his well-being, Calleja explains.
 Despite receiving support and professional help, the former contestant even avoids doing activities that could help him improve, such as going to the gym.

 Montoya's difficult return after Supervivientes: temporary withdrawal from television